diogro/expressionVariance-manuscript/main.md

 We use a standardized pipeline to measure gene expression variation while removing extraneous sources of variation.
 Case-control studies were filtered to keep only control samples.

 For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean 5 cpm reads.
 To account for the mean variance relation in count data, remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
-Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed effect model.Outlier individuals in the residual distribution were removed using a robust PCA approach of automatic outlier detection [@Chen2020-fy].
+Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed effect model.
+Outlier individuals in the residual distribution were removed using a robust PCA approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured in the residuals after fixed effect correction and outlier removal.

 ## Variance correlation